YOTCHEB/SCMC/README.md

 - Includes progress tracking functionality for career development
 - Uses SQLite database for storing user progress and interactions

-### AG Component (Agricultural Guidance)
-- Specialized module for agricultural career guidance in Malawi
-- Built with React and Material UI icons
-- Contains specific functionality for agricultural career pathways and opportunities

 ## Features